OI-wiki/i18n/docs/string/lib-func.md

 ###  `strcmp`

  `int strcmp(const char *str1, const char *str2)`: compares `str1` and `str2` in lexicographic order.
-If `str1` is lexicographically smaller, the function returns a negative value; if it's the same, function returns 0; otherwise, it returns a positive value.
+If `str1` is lexicographically smaller, the function returns a negative value; if it's the same, the function returns 0; otherwise, it returns a positive value.
 Please note that don't simply assume that there are only three types which are `0, 1, -1`.
 The values returned on different platforms all follow the positive/negative rule, but they are not necessarily all `0, 1, -1`.

 ###  `strcpy`